Tax Exemptions Have Been Discontinued

-You must be married on the last day of the year to claim a tax exemption for your spouse on your tax return, and if you obtain a final divorce or separation decree by December 31st, you may not claim a federal tax exemption for your (ex-) spouse.
+You must be married on the last day of the year - for 2017 as of Dec.
+31, 2017 - to claim a tax exemption for your spouse on your tax return, and if you obtain a final divorce or separation decree by December 31, you may not claim a federal tax exemption for your (ex) spouse.
 If your spouse dies during the tax year, you can still claim a tax exemption for them for the year.

-You may claim a tax exemption for each dependent if all of the following statements are true:
+Dependent Exemptions: You may claim a tax exemption for tax year 2017 for each dependent if all of the following statements are true:

 - You (or your spouse if filing jointly) do not qualify to be claimed as a dependent on another person's tax return.

-- The potential dependent is not Married Filing Jointly, unless the joint return is only a claim for a refund and there would be no taxes owed by either spouse if their returns were filed separately.
+- The potential dependent is not married and filing a Married Filing Jointly return, unless the joint return is only filed to claim a refund and there would be no taxes owed by either spouse if their returns were filed separately.

 - The potential dependent is a United States citizen, U.S. national, resident alien, or resident of Canada or Mexico (unless they are a legally adopted child).

 - The potential dependent is your Qualifying Child or your Qualifying Relative.

 How to Determine the Number of Exemptions to Claim

 Generally, you can claim one personal tax exemption for yourself and one for your spouse if you are married.
 You can also claim one tax exemption for each person who qualifies as your dependent, your spouse is never considered your dependent.